 “I felt validated as a poet.
 Feedback was thorough, insightful and thoughtful.
 Michael took time to unravel why less successful lines needed more attention.
-A courteous, supportive relationship was quickly established; he paid attention to what I had specifically asked him to look at and gave clear advice… Value for money was good.
-Communications were swift and within agreed time frames.
-I found the comments have led me to positive development because while they were encouraging they also indicated where and why my work needed to improve.
+A courteous, supportive relationship was quickly established; he paid attention to what I had specifically asked him to look at and gave clear advice… I found the comments have led me to positive development because while they were encouraging they also indicated where and why my work needed to improve.
 I’d recommend Michael as a sympathetic and helpful mentor whose aim is to progress the work of the mentee.”
 (Nola T.)